 The good gardener doesn’t water the garden on Mondays because that is what the schedule says.
 They water each plant individually, taking into consideration each plant’s individual needs.
-They give less water when the leaves turn yellow.
+Then they give less water when the leaves turn yellow.
 They give more water when the leaves are wilting.

 They move a plant towards more shade when they see there’s too much sunlight.
-They regularly remove the weeds and sometimes prune the shrub to avoid overgrowth.
+Regularly remove the weeds and sometimes prune the shrub to avoid overgrowth.

 A traditional manager’s goal is to grow, regardless of the cost, following the plan at all cost.
 A servant leader’s goal is to maintain equilibrium within the team while providing direction.
 Responding to change over following a plan.

 They take people through the forming-, storming-, and norming phases of team development, not afraid of the storm.
 Rather, they stand their ground and allow the winds of change to blow over before they try to clean up the debris left by the storm.